Content

 Zepbound is the FDA-approved tirzepatide registered for weight management, and certain individuals may qualify for an online prescription.
 If tirzepatide, for some reason, is not an option for you, don’t despair; another GLP-1 receptor agonist might be.

-Book your online consultation with a MEDvidi healthcare professional to learn more about starting your weight loss journey.
+Book your consultation with a MEDvidi healthcare professional to learn more about starting your online weight loss journey and get guidance along the way.

 FAQs